 Quizzed, I inquired further “We aren’t fair, just brown.
 Then why?”

 “Because the fairer you are the prettier you look.”

-This mindset sent me into a deep thought.
+This mindset sent me into a frenzy.
 I didn’t object to my colleague’s thinking and let her be as it is, but the deep obsession with skin whitening clearly reflected the ingrained commonwealth mindset and a deeply seated racism.
-This is further reflected from the regressive skin and colour based humour seen on the Indian television.
+This is further reflected from the regressive skin and colour based humour seen on Indian television.
 Comedians constantly making jokes on dark-skinned people, contestants painting themselves dark and the other contestants running away from him/her because being dark means being ugly.
 This scornful belief is also seen in the countless butt of jokes or roasts- on and off the televisions.

-Sadly a roast, which is an insult- based comedy is hugely popular amongst youngsters and majority of us are fine with it.
+Sadly a roast, which is an insult- based comedy is hugely popular amongst youngsters and the majority of us are fine with it.
 For dark skin is an acceptable insult to us since it isn’t anything serious.
-But when a long history of suppression and racism on the basis of caste, creed or colour is persistent in a 21st-century society, it doesn’t remain funny anymore.
+But when a long history of suppression and racism on the basis of caste, creed or colour is persistent in 21st-century society, it doesn’t remain funny anymore.
 Rather it becomes a tragedy.